 At 31 December 2016, the Bank was listed on the CSE and the Athens Exchange.
 On 18 January 2017, BOC Holdings, incorporated in Ireland, was introduced in the Group structure as the new holding company of the Bank.
 On 19 January 2017, the total issued share capital of BOC Holdings was admitted to listing and trading on the LSE and the CSE.
-As a result of this corporate change, the comparative information for 2016 and as at 31 December 2016 are presented for the Bank together with its subsidiaries.
+As a result of this corporate change, the comparative information for 2016 and as at 31 December 2016 is presented for the Bank together with its subsidiaries.

-Financial information presented in this announcement is being published for the purposes of providing preliminary Group financial results for the year ended 31 December 2017.
-The financial information in this preliminary announcement is not audited and does not constitute statutory financial statements of BOC Holdings within the meaning of section 340 of the Companies Act 2014.
-The Group statutory financial statements for the year ended 31 December 2017 are expected to be delivered to the Registrar of Companies of Ireland within 28 days of 30 September 2018 (as at the date of this report, such statutory financial statements have not been reported on by independent auditors of BOC Holdings).
-The Board of Directors approved this financial information on 26 February 2018.
-BOC Holdings' most recent statutory financial statements for the purposes of Chapter 4 of Part 6 of the Companies Act 2014 of Ireland for the period 11 July 2016 to 31 December 2016, upon which the auditors have given an unqualified audit report (with emphasis of matter on material uncertainty related to going concern), were published on 27 April 2017 and have been annexed to the annual return and delivered to the Registrar of Companies of Ireland.
+Financial information presented in this announcement is being published for the purposes of providing an overview of Group financial results for the year ended 31 December 2017.
+The financial information in this announcement does not constitute statutory financial statements of BOC Holdings within the meaning of section 340 of the Companies Act 2014.
+The Group statutory financial statements for the year ended 31 December 2017, upon which the auditors have given an unqualified report, are expected to be published today and delivered to the Registrar of Companies of Ireland within 28 days of 30 September 2018.
+The Board of Directors approved the Group statutory financial statements for the year ended 31 December 2017 on 26 March 2018.
+BOC Holdings' statutory financial statements for the purposes of Chapter 4 of Part 6 of the Companies Act 2014 of Ireland for the period 11 July 2016 to 31 December 2016, upon which the auditors have given an unqualified audit report (with emphasis of matter on material uncertainty related to going concern), were published on 27 April 2017 and were annexed to the annual return and delivered to the Registrar of Companies of Ireland.

-Statutory basis: Statutory information is set out on pages 4-5.
+Statutory basis: Audited statutory information is set out on pages 3-4.
 However, a number of factors have had a significant effect on the comparability of the Group's financial position and results.
 Accordingly, the results are also presented on an underlying basis.

-Underlying basis: The statutory results are adjusted for certain items (as described on page 8) to allow a comparison of the Group's underlying performance, as set out on pages 6-7.
+Underlying basis: The statutory results are adjusted for certain items (as described on page 7) to allow a comparison of the Group's underlying performance, as set out on pages 5-6.